 If it’s excellent service that is most important to you, then Aman pulls out all of the stops with their elegant property Amansara.
 Once the Prince’s residence, it now serves as an idyllic oasis to return to after a morning or afternoon exploring the nearby temples.
 An extra special touch is the property’s very own Khmer House, located by the King’s pool.
 Here you can enjoy a serene private breakfast, dinner under the stars, or perhaps a private cooking demonstration with the chef.

 However, for a unique stay like no other, then Phum Baitang is a wonderful concept.
 Designed to look like a typical Kmher village, with stilted houses, surrounded by paddy ﬁelds and lush greenery.
 Help with harvesting rice in the paddies, or simply sit back with a cocktail by the pool, and enjoy the beautiful surrounding countryside.
 Wherever you choose to focus your time whilst in Cambodia, it’s exciting to say that there is now an option almost everywhere for you to do so in style.

 Curious to know more?
-Do get in touch with a Cambodia specialist today on 020 3468 3029.
+Do get in touch with a luxury Cambodia specialist today on 020 3468 3029 to discuss the hottest destination in luxury travel.
 If contacting us via email is easier for you, you can do it here.
 Alternatively, take a look at our suggested Cambodia holidays or suggested Cambodia family holidays.